urob/zmk-unicode/README.md

 - The input system can be switched at any time
 - Optional shifted codepoints for unicode behavior instances

+**Important note:** The module is in active development and there might be breaking changes in the API!

 ## Usage

 To load the module, add the following entries to `remotes` and `projects` in